10.4 Error Message Reference

 LixelStudio Processing Errors

-These errors appear during SLAM optimization, filtering, or export in LixelStudio on Windows.
+These appear during SLAM optimization, filtering, or export in LixelStudio on Windows.
 LixelStudio requires an NVIDIA GPU.
 AMD and Intel discrete GPUs are not supported.

 SLAM optimization failed (insufficient effective points)